GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

   # enable tests
   set(ENABLE_GTEST_DEATH_TESTS ON CACHE BOOL "" FORCE )

-  # define some thrid party libraries information
+  # define some third party libraries information
   include(${CMAKE_CURRENT_LIST_DIR}/tpls.cmake)

 The various ``set()`` commands are used to set environment variables that control the build.